 6. Air Bud

 Buddy had a big task for Air Bud when he had to learn how to shoot basketballs.
 The trick took six months to learn, but once he got the hang of it, he made over 20 thousand shots.
 Special basketballs, costing $300 each, were used.
 They were soft, light and covered in olive oil.
-When the balls are tossed to Buddy, he wasn’t actually trying to score.
+When the balls were tossed to Buddy, he wasn’t actually trying to score.
 He was trying to bite them.
 Buddy also wore special sneakers tailormade for his paws.
 Before his Air Bud fame, Buddy was actually homeless until his owner found him in the forest.
 Buddy also played Comet on Full House.